-This happened when I listened to Olessia Smotrova-Taylor’s presentation on proposal management at this year’s APMP Bid & Proposal Con.
+This happened when I listened to Olessia Smotrova-Taylor’s presentation on proposal management at APMP Bid & Proposal Con in 2012.
 In her discussion of tips for interviewing subject matter experts, she emphasized paying attention to the “8 Ws” of a given topic.

 Yes, these are the same W’s you surely memorized sometime in elementary school: who, what, when, where, why, how, and “wow.”

 “Wow” is Olessia’s addition to the list.
 And it’s different from “why.”
 “Why” describes the problem: why a proposal is being written or a solution being offered.
 “Wow” is the take-away; it’s the punchy message you want your reader to be left with once they’re done.

 Simple but elegant, these words get overlooked all too often in the world of grown-up business writing.
 But if you think about it, this alliterative list gets to the core of what’s important in any written work, be it a proposal, a marketing brochure, or a white paper.